Rust-GCC/gccrs/gcc/config/arm/arm.md

 )

 ;; Note - although unspec_volatile's USE all hard registers,
-;; USEs are ignored after relaod has completed.
+;; USEs are ignored after reload has completed.
 Thus we need ;; to add an unspec of the link register to ensure that flow ;; does not think that it is unused by the sibcall branch that ;; will replace the standard function epilogue.